-Bank A-D The Bank A-D switches bank the Input strips.
-Bank width varies based on the number of Sidecars present.
+Bank A-D The Bank A-D switches bank the Input strips, and let you link/unlink banking from each unit.
+By default, Bank width varies based on the number of Sidecars present.
 For example, on a system with one Sidecar, Bank A is channels 1-24, Bank B is channels 25-48, and so on.
 On systems with two Sidecars, Bank A is channels 1-40, Bank B is channels 41-80, and so on.
+The Options > Interaction screen lets you configure fader banking as global (all units in tandem) or split (local banking of faders, and encoders, on the main Unit and on each Sidecar).
+For more information, see "Main and Sidecar Split Banking" on page 39.